StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Introduction

-To address these challenges, we introduce \textit{StreetDesignAI}, an interactive system for inclusive cycling infrastructure design that operationalizes persona-based multi-perspective evaluation as an interaction mechanism for trade-off reasoning.
-Rather than asking a general-purpose conversational model for advice, designers can use StreetDesignAI to (1) ground evaluation in a specific street context, (2) receive parallel feedback from cyclist personas spanning confident to cautious users, and (3) iteratively modify the design while the system surfaces conflicts and prompts targeted follow-up inquiry.
+To address these challenges, we introduce \textit{StreetDesignAI}, an interactive system that enables designers to consider a broader range of cyclist perspectives during cycling infrastructure design.
+It operationalizes persona-based multi-perspective evaluation as an interaction mechanism to support trade-off reasoning across design options.
+Designers can use StreetDesignAI to (1) ground evaluation in a specific street context, (2) receive parallel feedback from cyclist personas spanning confident to cautious users, and (3) iteratively modify the design while the system surfaces conflicts and prompts targeted follow-up inquiry.
 Specifically, designers begin by selecting a street location, after which the system retrieves contextual information from OpenStreetMap and street-level imagery; the system then generates structured evaluations from four cyclist personas, including safety, comfort, and overall bikeability ratings and concise concern summaries.
-Based by the evaluation results, designers can propose modifications to the street layout via structured parameters (and optional text), receive street-level visualizations of these proposed changes, and obtain updated persona-based evaluations that reveal how each change impacts safety and comfort perceptions across user groups.
+Based on the evaluation results, designers can propose modifications to the street layout via structured parameters (and optional text), receive street-level visualizations of these proposed changes, and obtain updated persona-based evaluations that reveal how each change impacts safety and comfort perceptions across user groups.